Kuart1ss/AnalogueTrauma-in-CivilAviation/README.md

 ORCID of the first author Xin Wang: [https://orcid.org/0000-0002-4721-233X]

+This Github account (ID: Kuart1ss) is owned by the first author Xin Wang.

 **You must comply with the CC-BY-4.0 license to use this data.**

 **You must comply [World Medical Association Declaration of Helsinki](https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/)**